NixOS/rfcs/rfcs/0000-ret-cont-recursive-nix.md

    If we become the only way to both correctly and incrementally build modern C++, that will be a huge opportunity for further growth.

 2. Better still, we can try to automatically transform evaluation without writing manually "outer" derivations.
-   With `--pure` mode, Eelco has also talked about opening the door to caching builds.
+   With `--pure` mode, Eelco has also talked about opening the door to caching evaluation.
    "Ret-cont" recursive Nix is wonderful foundation for that.

    I hope to at least later proposal automatically converting IFD into "Ret-cont":